 If you use more Lecicarbon® A Suppository than you should

 The usual dose is one suppository.
 If necessary, the administration can be repeated after 30-60 minutes.

-There is no danger if you exceed this dose, but it is not sensible to administer more than two suppositories.
+There is no danger if you exceed this dose, but it is not sensible to administrate more than two suppositories.